apache/cordova-plugin-camera/README.md

 #### iOS Quirks

-- Set `quality` below 50 to avoid memory errors on some devices.

 - When using `destinationType.FILE_URI`, photos are saved in the application's temporary directory.
 The contents of the application's temporary directory is deleted when the application ends.

 #### Tizen Quirks